AvinoamNukrai/ALS-Eyes-Communication/README.md

 # ALS-Eyes-communication
-Communication software for ALS patients based on computer vision and ML
+Communication software (by eyes) for ALS patients based on computer vision and ML